the-teachingRSE-project/competencies/competencies.md

 tests, or predicting user interaction.
 An important facet of this capability relates to information security.
-RSEs need to consider the safety and integrity of personal data and other sensitive information and make sure that they don't negatively impact the integrity of their institution's network.
+RSEs need to consider the safety and integrity of personal data and other sensitive information and make sure that they do not negatively impact the integrity of their institution's network.

 ## The research skills
 ### Curiosity (NEW)